How to grow your Instagram account in 2026

 Visit the “Tagged” feed

-Another way to find feature hubs is by navigating to the “Tagged” feed of an account.
-Those are photos that the user is tagged on.
 You have a great chance to spot photos that are features of the user’s work.
 But there can also be photos of other creators that have simply tagged the user.
-So keep an eye out for photos that look like the work of the account you have visited.
+Keep an eye out for photos that look like the work of the account you have visited.
 I have found various feature hubs this way, especially when looking for feature accounts when traveling.

 How to get featured?